 As a member of the Schengen Area, and being surrounded by fellow Schengen countries, border crossings aren’t something you have to think about much when overlanding through France (although police do sometimes board trains near borders to check IDs).

-Even more intriguingly, France has ferries from its southern ports across the Mediterranean Sea to various places in Morocco, Algeria, Tunisia, Italy (the island of Sardinia), and even one all the way to Turkey.
+Even more intriguingly, France has ferries from its southern ports across the Mediterranean Sea to various places in Morocco, Algeria, Tunisia, Italy (the island of Sardinia), and Spain (Mallorca island).
 I’ve never done any of these, and would absolutely love to hear from anyone who has – please leave a comment below or send me a message via the contact page!
+You can search and book these ferries with Direct Ferries.

 Things to do in France